crenteriam/crenteriam.github.oi/training/dynamic-documents/tables.md

 There are three common issues related with the table size.
 Typically, the table width is <u>wider</u> than the text width.
 Also, the table could be <u>longer</u> than a page.
 Or you might want to print the table <u>rotated</u>.
 The environment ***tabular*** completely fails to meet these requirements.
 Therefore, you will need to use other environments.

 **The table is wider than the text width.** Here, main problem with the environment ***tabular*** is that it strictly respects the width of your character string in that cell.
 That means that if you have a string such as "This is a long string", ***tabular*** will not break down that sentence into multiple lines.
+[Extended explanation](https://tex.stackexchange.com/questions/10535/how-to-force-a-table-into-page-width).

 There are two ways to hack that problem.
 The first one is to **manually defining the with of the column.** To do so, you must replace the column letter (e.g., `c`) by `p{}` and define the lenght in points (px), centimeters (cm) or inches (in).
 For example, in the table below, the first column is fixed to 3 centimeters and the second column to 3 inches.